Military & Veteran Student Brief: November 2021

 Veterans Appreciation Week

 Veterans Appreciation Week is an annual standing celebration at UAA since its inception in 2011.
 The week in November includes a variety of events which in past years has included panel discussions on teaching student veterans, panel discussions on student experiences by student veterans, and the National Roll Call event on November 11.
-The celebration culminates with the Veterans and Military Spouses Job Fair in the University Center, hosted in partnership with the Department of Labor (DOL).
-Again this year, MVSS partnered with the Office of Admissions to offer free application for admission to veterans, active duty service members, and dependent family members during this week.
+During the COVID-19 pandemic, UAA partnered with UAF and UAS to offer informational webinars to students at all three campuses.

 Graduate Honor Cords

-UAA Chancellor Cathy Sandeen is pleased to offer the Military and Veteran Honor Cord to any graduating active duty, guard/reserve or veteran student.
+UAA Chancellor Sean Parnell is pleased to offer the Military & Veteran Honor Cord to any graduating active duty, guard/reserve or veteran student.
 These cords signify the appreciation that UAA feels toward our military and veteran community for their service and sacrifice.

 VetSuccess on Campus